microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/messages/ae-cyclic-inherit-doc.md

 ---
-layout: page
 title: ae-cyclic-inherit-doc
-navigation_source: docs_nav
 ---

-*"The `@inheritDoc` tag for ___ refers to its own declaration".*
+_"The `@inheritDoc` tag for \_\_\_ refers to its own declaration"._

 ## Remarks

 The `@inheritDoc` tag saves typing by copying documentation content from another declaration.
 The other declaration is specified using a TSDoc declaration reference.
 But if the other reference refers back to the original declaration, then an `ae-cyclic-inherit-doc` error is reported.

 The self-reference can be simple: